bodrick/awesome/TOPICS.md

 *   [Sergio0694/ComputeSharp](https://github.com/Sergio0694/ComputeSharp) - A .NET library to run C# code in parallel on the GPU through DX12, D2D1 and dynamically generated HLSL compute shaders, with the goal of making GPU computing easy to use for all .NET developers! 🚀
 *   [CommunityToolkit/WindowsCommunityToolkit](https://github.com/CommunityToolkit/WindowsCommunityToolkit) - The Windows Community Toolkit is a collection of helpers, extensions, and custom controls.
 It simplifies and demonstrates common developer tasks building .NET apps with UWP and the Windows App SDK / WinUI 3 for Windows 10 and Windows 11.
 The toolkit is part of the .NET Foundation.

-## xaml

-*   [Sergio0694/ComputeSharp](https://github.com/Sergio0694/ComputeSharp) - A .NET library to run C# code in parallel on the GPU through DX12, D2D1 and dynamically generated HLSL compute shaders, with the goal of making GPU computing easy to use for all .NET developers! 🚀
-*   [files-community/Files](https://github.com/files-community/Files) - Building the best File Manager for Windows
-*   [Kinnara/ModernWpf](https://github.com/Kinnara/ModernWpf) - Modern styles and controls for your WPF applications
-*   [FantasticFiasco/mvvm-dialogs](https://github.com/FantasticFiasco/mvvm-dialogs) - Library simplifying the concept of opening dialogs from a view model when using MVVM in WPF
-*   [MahApps/MahApps.Metro](https://github.com/MahApps/MahApps.Metro) - A framework that allows developers to cobble together a better UI for their own WPF applications with minimal effort.
-*   [CommunityToolkit/WindowsCommunityToolkit](https://github.com/CommunityToolkit/WindowsCommunityToolkit) - The Windows Community Toolkit is a collection of helpers, extensions, and custom controls.
-It simplifies and demonstrates common developer tasks building .NET apps with UWP and the Windows App SDK / WinUI 3 for Windows 10 and Windows 11.
-The toolkit is part of the .NET Foundation.
-*   [MaterialDesignInXAML/MaterialDesignInXamlToolkit](https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit) - Google's Material Design in XAML & WPF, for C# & VB.Net.
-*   [microsoft/microsoft-ui-xaml](https://github.com/microsoft/microsoft-ui-xaml) - Windows UI Library: the latest Windows 10 native controls and Fluent styles for your applications
-*   [AvaloniaUI/Avalonia](https://github.com/AvaloniaUI/Avalonia) - A cross-platform UI framework for .NET
-*   [ElinamLLC/SharpVectors](https://github.com/ElinamLLC/SharpVectors) - SharpVectors - SVG# Reloaded: SVG DOM and Rendering in C# for the .Net.
-*   [microsoft/calculator](https://github.com/microsoft/calculator) - Windows Calculator: A simple yet powerful calculator that ships with Windows

 ## algorithm